tyler-bartschi/startup/notes.md

 - Tokens are used to give different roles, and thereby to limit access to different features
 - `bcrpytjs` for encrypting user passwords
 - `uuid` to generate random authentication token

+### PM2 and Service Daemons

+- in order to keep programs running after a shutdown you need to register it to a `daemon`

+### Development and Deployment

+- Actual companies use multiple separate environments to develop, test, and deploy code
+- A continuous integration (CI) is an automated process that builds the code, tests it, stages it, tests it more, and then finallyh deploys it
+- We use an automated deployment process, which is the deploy script

+- see uploading files code to see how to upload images.
+Do this for the custom books
+- Look into S3?
 -